ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

   For Git to be able to calculate differences between files, the files must be stored in a document that the software can "read" so it can detect what's changed.
 A plain text file (e.g.: a Markdown document) is perfect for this.
 Any changes to the document will be seen in the lines of the file that are responsible for it.
 Contrast this to other file types like Word .doc files, where a change to one line is hard to locate in the file, or images, where changing the file won't lead to a nice textual summary of what's changed.

+Admittedly, Git isn't the important part here - the command line is terrible and usability leaves much to be desired.
+In fact, it's often derided as user hostile and although the interface has marginally improved, it's still one of the worst in the world.

 ### GitHub